LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.1 - Fundamental/Destructuring/Object Destructuring.md

 ---
-tags: js, destructuring, object, fundamental
+tags:
+  - js
+  - destructuring
+  - object
+  - fundamental
 ---

 - The basic syntax is: